 The first type that we’ll look at is Rheumatoid Arthritis which affects about one percent of people worldwide.
 This type involves chronic inflammatory changes in your joints (often causing pain) but also causes more systemic problems such as fatigue or swelling in various organs throughout the body like the eyes, lungs, and nasal passages.

-Lastly, there’s Osteoarthritis where it typically produces aching or stiffness from within the joint but does not produce inflammation like other types of arthritis do.
+Lastly, there’s Osteoarthritis which typically produces aching or stiffness from within the joint but does not produce inflammation like other types of arthritis.

 Borax is an effective treatment for all three forms of arthritic conditions with only mild side effects if taken properly.

 Besides, borax can also help prevent many degenerative diseases such as Alzheimer’s disease, Parkinson’s disease, and cancer because Borate acts as an antioxidant that scavenges free radicals before they cause damage to cells in our body.

 How Borax Helps Arthritis

 Borax helps treat arthritic conditions by reducing inflammation and pain while also increasing flexibility.
 One study found that patients treated with borax were able to walk faster than those treated without it.

 Borax is most commonly consumed orally, but it also helps with arthritis when applied topically or inserted into the body via an enema.

 One oral form of borax treatment require the patient to drink two teaspoons of borax dissolved in water daily, followed by consuming half an apple mixed with cinnamon powder every day until symptoms are relieved.
 Patients are advised to reduce intake gradually during this period if more than one month passes without relief so that the kidneys don’t have too much work to do while they try to flush out the sodium from borax supplements!